fraTorsello/Triumviratus/README.md

 - **Aspiration Window:**
   *Triumviratus* implements an aspiration window as a strategic tool in its search process.
 This optimization involves focusing the search on a narrow range of evaluation values, allowing the engine to explore variations within a specific target.

+## 🪄 Magic Bitboard Move Generation:

+Triumviratus incorporates magic bitboards into its move generation process, enhancing the efficiency of move generation.
+Magic bitboards are a sophisticated technique that involves using precomputed "magic" numbers to efficiently generate sliding piece moves (such as those of bishops and rooks) on a chess board.
+By leveraging this approach, Triumviratus accelerates the generation of legal moves, contributing to an overall improvement in the engine's speed and responsiveness during the search process.
+This optimized move generation allows the engine to explore a broader range of candidate moves within the available time frame, enhancing its decision-making capabilities and tactical awareness.

 # 🚀 Future Roadmap
 *Triumviratus* is an evolving project with future updates planned to include the implementation of multithreading.
 This enhancement will enable the engine to harness the power of parallel processing, significantly improving its performance and speed.